 Soprano Lizzie Holmes was born in Dorset, educated in Surrey and grew up in Ethiopia, Hong Kong and Australia.
-Winner of 'Best Supporting Actor' at the National Student Drama Festival, Lizzie has a background in devised theatre and contemporary dance, she made her West End debut at 25 and is now building an opera career as a highly versatile singing actress with a love of collaboration and detailed storytelling.
+Winner of 'Best Supporting Actor' at the National Student Drama Festival, Lizzie has a background in devised theatre and contemporary dance and initially read English Literature as an undergraduate at Warwick University.
+After graduating with distinction from her Masters at the Royal College of Music, Lizzie went straight into her West End debut at Her Majesty’s Theatre in The Phantom of the Opera and is now building an opera career as a highly versatile singing actress with a love of collaboration and detailed storytelling.

-A keen spokeswoman for introducing opera and classical music to new audiences Lizzie founded DEBUT in 2015.
-She is the co-founder of the internationally renowned DEBUT at the Shoreditch Treehouse, Airbnb’s No 1.
-Music Experience 2018 (Forbes.com), and has helped showcase over 150 rising star musicians through the company.
-Lizzie has been interviewed for Opera Now, Classical Music Magazine, the Dorset Echo and on BBC Radio.
-She returned to Frensham Heights School as their Founders’ Day Guest Speaker in 2018 and is a guest lecturer at the Royal College of Music on Creative Entrepreneurship.
+A keen spokeswoman for classical music, Lizzie founded DEBUT in 2015.
+Their internationally renowned ‘DEBUT at the Shoreditch Treehouse’ series was crowned Airbnb’s No 1.
+Music Experience 2018 (Forbes.com) and Lizzie has subsequently been interviewed for Opera Now, Classical Music Magazine, the Dorset Echo and on BBC Radio.
+Lizzie returned to Frensham Heights School as their Founders’ Day Guest Speaker in 2018 and is a guest lecturer at the Royal College of Music on Creative Entrepreneurship.